-The four options outlined in Section 8.1 above were assessed against the following six design principles:
+The four options outlined in Section 8.1 above were assessed against the following seven design principles:

-- Design Principle 0: maintain or enhance the current level of safety - Design Principle 1: no change to flight behaviours - Design Principle 2: administrative change - Design Principle 3: withdraw unnecessary STARs - Design Principle 4: replicate using RNAV replication policies - Design Principle 5: technical amendment
+- Design Principle 0: maintain or enhance the current level of safety - Design Principle 1: no change to flight behaviours - Design Principle 2: administrative change - Design Principle 3: withdraw unnecessary STARs - Design Principle 4: replicate using RNAV replication policies - Design Principle 5: truncate original STAR then replicate the remainder - Design Principle 6: technical amendment

 Each of the four options was qualitatively assessed against each design principle in order to evaluate whether the principle had been met, partially met or not at all.
 The first Option 0, of doing nothing, did not meet any of the design principles except for DPO and DP1: maintain/ enhance the current level of safety and introduce no changes to flight behaviours.
-Option 0 therefore does not achieve the removal of dependencies from GOW DVOR nor improves the network in any way; and has therefore been rejected.
+Option 0 therefore does not achieve the removal of dependencies from TRN DVOR nor improves the network in any way; and has therefore been rejected.

 Option 1, concerning the replication of each STAR/ Hold, fully met four design principles: maintain/ enhance the current level of safety; introduce no changes to flight behaviours, withdraw unnecessary STARs and replicate using RNAV replication policies.
-However, it did not meet either of the final two design principles.
-Although Option 1 removes the GOW DVOR dependency, it does not improve the network connectivity; does not account for current usage levels and it leaves route duplication in place.
+However, it did not meet any of the final three design principles.
+Although Option 1 removes TRN DVOR dependency, it does not improve the network connectivity; does not account for current usage levels and it leaves route duplication in place.
 Therefore Option 1 has also been rejected.

-Although Option 3 removes dependencies from GOW DVOR, as a consequence of removing all IFPs, it does not fully meet five of the six design principles; offering no network improvements but significant disruption.
+Although Option 3 removes dependencies from TRN DVOR, as a consequence of removing all IFPs, it does not fully meet any of the seven design principles; offering no network improvements but significant disruption.
 Option 3 was therefore rejected.

 Option 2 involves an individual evaluation of each STAR and Hold.
-As this option focused on a flexible approach for removing the DVOR dependencies, it was able to fully meet all of the proposed design principles.
+As this option focussed on a flexible approach for removing the DVOR dependencies, it was able to fully meet all of the proposed design principles.